4-H Master Plan Updates

 Community Center Endowment Fund

 The Wells County Community Center was dedicated in the fall of 1998.
 At that time, an endowment fund was established with the Wells County Foundation to help take care of future expenses that would be considered to be major maintenance items and large.
 Gifts and memorials to this fund can be made to the Wells County Foundation, 222 W. Market Street, Bluffton, IN 46714.

 Wells County Program Endowment Fund

 The Wells County Program Endowment Fund was established in 2005 with a challenge gift from long time 4-H Leader, Pearl Fisher.
 Her gift helped to establish a fund to assist future 4-H program needs and activities in hopes that other individuals, families and groups might join in the efforts to support the 4-H Program Endowment Fund.
-Gifts and memorials to this fund can be made to the Wells County Foundation, 360 North Main Street, Suite C, Bluffton, IN 46714.
+Gifts and memorials to this fund can be made to the Wells County Foundation, 222 W. Market Street, Bluffton, IN 46714.

 Caley Memorial Endowment Fund